 It has become a “measuring bowl” because I rarely measure anything I add to it when preparing salad dressings or marinades.

-At a minimum, the enamelware bowl is at least 65 years old and was used once a week to prepare her Farmer’s Market chicken and potato salads.
+At a minimum, my enamelware bowl is at least 65 years old and was used once a week to prepare her Farmer’s Market chicken and potato salads.

-I use it for the same purpose and you will notice in many recipe photos throughout the website.
+I use it for the same purpose and you will spot it in many recipe photos throughout the website.
 Enamelware mixing bowls are available brand new too!

 But what is that giant lemon slice topping off the bowl?